 Forest Ecology and Management published a study about the long-term effects of deer browsing on Minnesota’s Northwoods.
 The state’s forests provide outstanding wildlife habitat, jobs and some of Minnesota’s best outdoor recreation opportunities.
 Whether they will continue to do so depends on forest restoration and management efforts.

-Nature.org talked with Mark White, the Conservancy’s forest ecologist in Minnesota and author of the new study, about what deer like to eat, what a deer-free forest looks likes and why a spruce savanna is even worse than it sounds.
+Nature.org talked with Mark White, TNC’s forest ecologist in Minnesota and author of the new study, about what deer like to eat, what a deer-free forest looks likes and why a spruce savanna is even worse than it sounds.

 Why did we do this study?